deftio/C-and-Cpp-Tests-with-CI-CD-Example/README.md

 ## About

 Travis-CI is a test coverage service common for open source projects.
-This repo is just a stand alone example of how to call it for small C/C++ libraries.
+This repo is just a stand alone example of how to call it for small C/C++ libraries

 ## Features